kunal899verma/MoviesProject/README.md

 - Next.js team for the amazing framework
 - NestJS team for the robust backend framework
-- MongoDB for the flexible database
+- MongoDB for the database solution
-- Vercel for seamless frontend deployment
-- AWS for reliable backend hosting

----

-**🎬 Built with ❤️ by Kunal Verma**
+- All open-source contributors